Roche-CSI/ama/docs/implementation/asset_upload/asset_commit.md

 * Transfer contents from staging area in to remote-repo, do checksum validation.
 * Create records in Content table, if not exist already
 * Create records in Objects table, if not exist already
-* Create records in BaseAsset-Objects join table
+* Create records in Asset-Objects join table
 * Update asset-record with commit-hash
 * Respond to client with commit-hash